If I was hiring a manager to oversee a crew of hardcore code writers, I can tell you the first person I would cross off my list: a coder.

 - They were the best salesperson on the sales staff

-- They are good salespeople who sold HR a bucket of BS about their human interaction theories
+- They are good salespeople who sold HR a bucket of blah about their human interaction theories

 Why wouldn’t you make your best saleswoman on the staff a very highly paid salesperson instead of a manager?
 These are two completely different skill sets.
 Why don’t we let them do what they’re great at and compensate them appropriately?

-Your passion for reinvention might include jettisoning a ridiculous boss for a better one.
-Unless they are sexually harassing you, or physically harming you, there’s a decent chance you’re going to get another dud.
+Your passion for reinvention might include bouncing out from a ridiculous boss for a better one.

 How to deal?

-- Understand they might be doing the best they know how.
+- Understand they are probably be doing the best they know how.
 Start with empathy.

 - Manage your manager.
 You’re allowed to create boundaries and set expectations.
 Your boss might be thrilled to hear this from you!

-- Learn to let their idiocy or lack of knowledge wash off of you.
+- Learn to let their lack of self-awareness wash off of you.
 Most of the time they just want the project done; they don’t want to kill you in the process.
 If the boss is always moving the goal, next time ask for a specific goal and timeline.

 - Walk a mile in their shoes.
-Is your boss getting hammered from above, resulting in a culture where the shit rolls downhill?
+Again, empathy.
+Is your boss getting hammered from above, resulting in a culture where the garbage rolls downhill?
 That’s not totally your manager’s fault.

 - Seek support on how to have conversations with your boss, from people outside your industry and company.
 Don’t whine in the hallways with co workers.